Genivia/RE-flex/doc/index.md

     %%
 ~~~
 </div>

+Beware that a `.` (dot) matches any character or byte, including invalid
+Unicode.
+See also \ref invalid-utf.

 The error message indicates the offending line number with `lineno()` and
 prints the problematic line of input using `matcher().line()`.
 The position on